boyska/larigira/README.rst

 * python2
   * gevent as an async framework
   * flask to provide web interface and rpc
-* ejdb as an embedded database
+* tinydb as an embedded database

 Why? (aka design features)
 --------------------------